dbactual/thomaspaine/content/pages/resources/thomas-paine-pathfinder-by-norman-thomas.md

 ---
-Title: Thomas Paine, Pathfinder by Norman Thomas
+title: Thomas Paine, Pathfinder by Norman Thomas
 ---
    by Norman Thomas